 Introduction : Emer, the wife of the great warrior Cú Chulainn (The Hound of Ulster) tells the story of their marriage.

 My world is broken.
-Grey skies hang over my agony.
+Grey skies cloak my agony.
 The grey lake is a mirror.
 I do not want that small light prying through.
 I do not want to hear birds brazening out their song.
 Birds do not fit this scene.

-Though they are less than before, less birds, less men.
-Four are up on that high branch, chatting, not fighting, not saying it is a better branch than any other.
+Though they are less than before.
+Four are up on that high branch, chatting, not fighting, not saying one is a better branch than the other.
 They know because they can see there are enough trees for everyone.
 It’s bird logic.
 Sometimes they bathe in the font in my apple garden.
 They splash and flutter and sing.
-I have envied their intactness; grouping so well together.
+I have envied their intactness; grouping together so well.
 I wonder if that four up there are telling each other of their grief.
-Did some of their breed die from hunger when all the world was fighting.
-Out, light out.
+Did some of their breed die when all the world was fighting.
 Nature is hard on birds but I think they are spared the riot that is screaming in my head.

 But I knew it wouldn’t fit right if I was easily had.
 So I said, If I am to be the bride of the hound of Ulster, I must know that you will kill for me.
 I must see the feats I have heard about so I know they are not rumours.
 I said, To touch this breast I want you to fight twenty seven men with three sword strokes while sparing three.
 I want to see your famed salmon leap clear the ramparts of my father’s house.
 I want to know that you can go without sleep from November to August.
 I want to know you can stay in this world that I am in and I want to know that you will never doubt that your love will be for me, only me.